mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 - certify-default.properties
 - certify-csvdp-farmer.properties

-Following files are optional and can be used to configure the Mimoto service for your usecase, if you are not using Mimoto, you can skip these files:
+Following files are optional and can be used to configure the Inji Web application for your usecase, if you are not using web application, you can skip these files:

 - mimoto-default.properties
 - mimoto-issuers-config.json